cadCAD-org/cadcad-rust-poc/doc/mypyc_vs_cython.md

 ### Key Differences:

 - Mypyc is currently alpha software (first appeared 2017?).
 Cython is a 14-years old project (first appeared 2007).
+More: https://github.com/mypyc/mypyc#differences-from-cython

 - Cython is a language, super set of Python.
 Mypyc is not and does not introduce a new lanugage.

 - Cython requires using special types (e.g. cdef int x=0) in its annotations.
 Mypyc does not require special types, uses standard Python type hints to generate fast code.
 Mypyc also uses mypy to perform type checking and type inference.

 - Mypyc aims to be compatible with the standard Python type annotations and still be able to optimize them.
 So in theory, you don’t need to modify your existing type-annotated program.

 More:
 https://mypyc.readthedocs.io/en/latest/introduction.html#differences-from-cython

+### Limitations:

+- [CYTHON]: Cython uses syntax which is hugely influenced by Python 2.6.
+Cython is yet to support all Python 3.x features.
+Other limitations: https://cython.readthedocs.io/en/stable/src/userguide/limitations.html

+- [MYPYC]: Mypyc is currently alpha software.
+It's only recommended for production use cases with careful testing, and if you are willing to contribute fixes or to work around issues you will encounter.

 ### High-level Overview of Mypyc